 GUARANTEED & PAID WORK EXPERIENCE WORTH £1K EVERY SUMMER

 FREE JOURNALISM TOOLKIT WORTH £400 FOR EVERY STUDENT

 TAUGHT BY THE UK’S NUMBER ONE JOURNALISM SCHOOL

-The School of Journalism Manchester is a unique collaboration between News Associates and the University of St Mark and St John.
+The School of Journalism is a unique collaboration between News Associates and Marjon University.

-Enrolling in September 2017, we will offer just 25 students the chance to join the most innovative and practical BA (Hons) Journalism degree in the UK.
+Each year we will offer a select group of students the chance to study in our London or Manchester campus and join the most innovative and practical BA (Hons) Multimedia Journalism degree in the UK.